-Clinic: Clinic is a facility that members can select as a primary care provider (PCP).
+Clinic: A facility that Members can select as a primary care provider (PCP).
 It can be either a Federally Qualified Health Center ("FQHC"), community clinic, Rural Health Clinic ("RHC"), Indian Health Service clinic, or other primary care facility.

-Community-based adult services (CBAS): Outpatient, facility-based services for skilled nursing care, social services, therapies, personal care, family and caregiver training and support, nutrition services, transportation, and other services for members who qualify.
+Community-based adult services ("CBAS"): Outpatient, facility-based services for skilled nursing care, social services, therapies, personal care, family and caregiver training and support, nutrition services, transportation, and other services for Members who qualify.